opipari/FastSPAM/zero_shot_scene_segmentation/simulators/habitat-sim/README.md

+# Habitat-Sim Simulation Pipeline

+This folder contains all source code for sampling (or rendering) pose trajectories for an agent simulated by the [Habitat Simulator](https://aihabitat.org/) using scene assets from the [Matterport 3D Semantic dataset](https://aihabitat.org/datasets/hm3d-semantics/).

-## Setup
+## Prerequisites

-Follow the conda environment installation process detailed on the main repository [README.md#habitat-sim](https://github.com/opipari/ZeroShotSceneSegmentation/tree/main#habitat-sim).
+1. Follow the conda environment installation process detailed on the main repository [README.md#habitat-sim](https://github.com/opipari/ZeroShotSceneSegmentation/tree/main#habitat-sim).

-## Workflow
+## Simulation Workflow

 1. Initialize the `habitat` conda environment that you installed during [setup](#Setup)